FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 72. Click Draw Bezier curves and straight lines tool ![Bezier Curve Tool](figures/Draw_Bezier_curves_and_straight_lines.png "Bezier Curve Tool") in the toolbox.
 73. Click once to the right of Hawaii and on the map neatline.
 74. Hold down Control key on your keyboard and move your mouse.
 Notice that the line rotates in 15° increments.
 This allows for nice, straight and diagonal line drawing.
 75. Using the control key and mouse clicks, draw the neatline shown in the figure below.
+Double-click to complete the line drawing.

 ![Hawaii Neatline with 45 Diagonal Line](figures/Hawaii_Neatline_with_45_Diagonal_Line.png "Hawaii Neatline with 45 Diagonal Line")